Crafting the Perfect Occupational Therapy Resume

 Soft skills are more difficult to define and prove.
 This is going to include things like empathy, patience, being good at multitasking, and time management skills.
 It is important to balance your hard skills and soft skills on a resume so your employer sees how much you bring to the table.

-What Experiences Will Help You?
+What Experiences Will Help You Stand Out?

 Make sure you also include any past experience that may contribute to your field if you are able to prove that it will really help.
 Did you work as an activities director or therapy tech while you were in school?
 Include that!
-Explain what exactly you did and how it will make you a better OT.
+Explain what exactly you did and how it will make you a better OT practitioner.

 Did you work in a restaurant or retail store?
 While there are many skills that will likely carryover, employers may see you including this as a reach, essentially telling them that you don’t have solid experience or confidence in your skills as an OT.
 As with many things, this is going to be a personal call to make.